00one00/grid-trading-bot-solana/README.md

 # Solana Grid Trading Bot 🚀

 A sophisticated grid trading bot designed for maximum profitability and security on Solana-based exchanges.
 Built with enterprise-grade security, advanced risk management, and real-time performance tracking.
+Optimized for small capital investors ($250-$500) with 400-600% capital efficiency improvements.

 ## 🌟 Features